pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 VNC Console Passwords | uncheck
 Enable Caching | check

-The correct Organziaion and location should be set since we checked the choices early in the Satellite console,  If you want to review the settings, click on the Locations tab to make sure moline has been selected.
+The correct Organziaion and location should be set since we chose the choices earlier in the Satellite console,  If you want to review the settings, click on the Locations tab to make sure moline has been selected.
 And then click on the Operations tab to make sure Operations Department has been selected.

 Click the blue Submit button to create our Compute Resource.